inwe-boku/syfop-global-costs/OPEN_ISSUES.md

 (Unfortunately I cannot reproduce atm and can't find the error message in the logs any longer.
 But I am pretty sure the solver said something like "infeasible".)

+I guess the best way to solve this issue would be to reproduce the issue, then try to find a a pixel which fails and one which does not and then compare the them.